nicholasdille/container-slides/120_kubernetes/ci_cd/slides.md

 ### Troubleshooting individual pods

-XXX single pod in a ReplicaSet is broken

-XXX remove label
+When a pod is broken, it can be investigated

+Remove a label to exclude it from `ReplicaSet`, `Deployment`, `Service`

 ```bash
 kubectl label pod foo-12345 app-
 ```

-XXX ReplicaSet replaces missing pod
+`ReplicaSet` replaces missing pod

-XXX pod `foo-12345` can be investigated
+Pod `foo-12345` can be investigated

+Remove after troubleshooting

 ---